Helena Iren Michaelsen: Imperia and Angel (2004–present)

 After leaving Sahara Dust, Michaelsen teamed up with Steve Wolz (who was to be the drummer for Sahara Dust) and the pair relocated to Norway.
 Upon their return to The Netherlands they formed the band Imperia.

 As Imperia, Michaelsen and Wolz recorded a cover of "The Lotus Eaters" by Dead Can Dance for a double tribute album with the same title released through the Greek label Black Lotus Records.
 The track subsequently was included in Imperia's 2004 album The Ancient Dance of Qetesh as a bonus track.

 As of 2022, Michaelsen has released six studio albums with Imperia and three with Angel.

 Personal life

-Helena's birth name was Margrethe Jacobsen, but she had changed it at the age of 18.
+Michaelsen's birth name was Margrethe Jacobsen, but she had changed it at the age of 18.

-Michaelsen has 2 children—a son named Joackim (b.
-1995), and a daughter named Angel (b.
-2006).
-Her daughter was kidnapped in 2014, and hasn't had contact with Michaelsen since 2018.

 She's married to her Angel bandmate Oliver Phillips.

+She has two children, a son named Joackim born in 1995, and a daughter named Angel born in 2006.
+In a 2021 interview, she claimed that Angel had been "kidnapped" in 2014 and was "a victim of child prostitution, she’s been neglected and abused, she’s in a terrible shape.
+Since I’m out of the country, this past August 2020, I’ve hired a private investigator to spy on her and this person told me that she’s quite skinny and apparently on drugs."
+She claimed that she had not been in contact with Angel since 2018, and that some of her songs, including "Happy Birthday Angel", were about her daughter.